Europe seeks disabled astronauts, more women in space

 The hiring campaign didn’t specifically address ethnic diversity, but stressed the importance of “representing all parts of our society.”
 The agency received applications from all 25 member nations and associate members, though most came from traditional heavyweights France, Germany, Britain and Italy.

-For the first time, the ESA specifically sought out people with physical disabilities, for a first-of-its-kind effort to determine what adaptations would be necessary to space stations to accommodate them.
+ESA specifically sought out people with physical disabilities, for a first-of-its-kind effort to determine what adaptations would be necessary to space stations to accommodate them.

 The competition is fierce.
 Just four to six people will be chosen as Europe’s next astronauts, with a reserve team of about 20.
-The candidates will under go intensive screening over the next year, with a final decision expected in late 2022.
+The candidates will undergo intensive screening over the next year, with a final decision expected in late 2022.

 “We’ve all been astonished” at the number of applicants, ESA Director General Josef Aschbacher told a news conference.
 “It’s a very strong expression of interest and enthusiasm that people have across Europe for space.”